 A rate "lock" or "commitment" is a lender's promise to lock in a particular interest rate and a particular number of points for you for a specified period of time during your application process.
 This means your interest rate cannot rise as you are working through the application process.

-Although there are several lengths of rate lock periods (from 15 to 60 days), the extended ones are typically more expensive.
-A lender may agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of a shorter period.
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones usually costing more.
+A lender will agree to lock in an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of a shorter period.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.